goFrendiAsgard/zaruba/docs/concept.md

     check: [] # check command
 ```

-* `location`: Task location, relative to your current project file path.
+* 📍 `location`: Task location, relative to your current project file path.
 For example, if your project file path is `~/project/zaruba-tasks/service.yaml` and you set the `location` to be `../service`, then your task location is `~/project/service`.
-* `description`: Multi line text describing the task.
+* 📜 `description`: Multi line text describing the task.
-* `extend`: Parent task name.
+* 🔼 `extend`: Parent task name.
 Mutually exclusive to `extends` (i.e: You cannot use  both simultaneously).
-* `extends`: List of parent task names.
+* 🔼 `extends`: List of parent task names.
 Mutually exclusive to `extend` (i.e: You cannot use both simultaneously).
-* `timeout`: The duration before a task is considered timeout.
+* ⏰ `timeout`: The duration before a task is considered timeout.
 Timeout contains a possitive number or zero and followed by any of this suffix: "ns", "us" (or "µs"), "ms", "s", "m", "h".
-* `private`: Boolean, define whether your task is private or not.
+* 🔒 `private`: Boolean, define whether your task is private or not.
 Private tasks are interactively inaccessible.
 Usually private tasks act as template to be extended by other tasks.
-* `inputs`: List of input names you want to associate with the task.
+* 🔢 `inputs`: List of input names you want to associate with the task.
-* `dependencies`: Task dependencies.
+* 🔀 `dependencies`: Task dependencies.
 Zaruba will make sure that all dependencies are completed before starting the task.
-* `envRef`: Environment reference to be used in the task.
+* 🛤️ `envRef`: Environment reference to be used in the task.
 Mutually exclusive to `envRefs` (i.e: you cannot use both simultaneously).
-* `envRefs`: List of environment references to be used in the task.
+* 🛤️ `envRefs`: List of environment references to be used in the task.
 Mutually exclusive to `envRef`(i.e: you cannot use both simultaneously).
-* `env`: Task environment.
+* 🛤️ `env`: Task environment.
 This will override `envRef` or `envRefs`.
-* `configRef`: Config reference to be used in the task.
+* 📕 `configRef`: Config reference to be used in the task.
 Mutually exclusive to `configRefs` (i.e: you cannot use both simultaneously).
-* `configRefs`: List of configuration references to be used in the task.
+* 📕 `configRefs`: List of configuration references to be used in the task.
 Mutually exclusive to `configRef`(i.e: you cannot use both simultaneously).
-* `config`: Task configuration.
+* 📕 `config`: Task configuration.
 This will override `configRef` or `configRefs`.
-* `lconfigRef`: Lconfig reference to be used in the task.
+* 📚 `lconfigRef`: Lconfig reference to be used in the task.
 Mutually exclusive to `lconfigRefs` (i.e: you cannot use both simultaneously).
-* `lconfigRefs`: List of lconfig references to be used in the task.
+* 📚 `lconfigRefs`: List of lconfig references to be used in the task.
 Mutually exclusive to `lconfigRef`(i.e: you cannot use both simultaneously).
-* `lconfig`: Task lconfig.
+* 📚 `lconfig`: Task lconfig.
 This will override `lconfigRef` or `lconfigRefs`.
 Unlike `config`, a `lconfig` might contain several values (e.g: ports to be exposed, list of authors, etc).
-* `start`: Task's start command.
+* 🚀 `start`: Task's start command.
-* `check`: Task's check command.
+* 🔎 `check`: Task's check command.

 Let's get into them, one drop at a time.

+## ☘️ Task Type

+There are three different task types in Zaruba:

+* 🚀 `Command Task`: Short command.
+Terminated upon completion.
+To make a command task, you should provide `start` command and leave `check` command empty.
+* 🏁 `Service Task`: Long running process.
+Keep running after completion.
+To make a service task, you should provide both `start` and `check` command.
+* 📦 `Wrapper Task`: A task that wrap another tasks as it's dependencies, but doing nothing on it's own (no `start` or `check` command).

-## Command Tasks
+## 🚀 Command Task

 At the very basic, a command task should contain a single `start` command.
 A command task is considered "completed" once the command has been executed.